Bejeweled . The World of Ethical Jewelry

 Along with being a dazzlingly positive force in the luxury goods sector, ethical jewelry forms a vital new chapter in applied arts history.
 Beautifully photographed and carefully researched, Bejeweled is the first book to highlight how international designers, artisanal miners, non-profit organizations plus mining companies, retailers and consumers are powering the 21st century ethical revolution in the business of adornment.
 Alive with an array of design-driven, ethically sourced jewels that are as culturally important as they are visually beautiful, Bejeweled is to be treasured by fashion and applied arts lovers, or anyone who appreciates gorgeous, yet sustainable adornments.
 An authoritative guide for those seeking to collect jewelry in a socially conscious way, Bejeweled also makes a classic gift that will forever adorn coffee tables and book shelves.

 About the Authors: Journalist Kyle Roderick is the founder and editor in chief of BIJOUXreview.com.
 She covers design-driven jewelry and timepieces for Forbes and other publications.
 Hutton Wilkinson, long-time business partner with the legendary designer Tony Duquette, whose estate and jewelry collection he manages, is also an interior designer, and author of several books on Tony Duquette.
 He lives in Los Angeles.

-We ship globally worldwide with Fedex International Priority Service and Tracked Shipping available via Royal Mail for UK delivery.
+We ship globally worldwide with Fedex International Priority Service and Tracked Shipping available via DHL for UK delivery.

 Please see our shipping rates and some more information below: